 Services in the Presbyterian Church for the next two Sundays are as follows: Morning, March 18, "The Crisis at Caeserea"; evening lecture, "The Servant in the House," by Kennedy.
 March 25, morning, "The Crisis at Jerusalem"; evening lecture, "Judas Iscariot," by Andreyev.
-The service in the morning will be followed by the density testion of the in the morning will be followed by the administration of the sacrament of the Lord's Supper.
-And in the evening, March , the Masonic Lodge will attend in a body.
+The service in the morning will be followed by the administration of the sacrament of the Lord's Supper.
+And in the evening, March 25, the Masonic Lodge will attend in a body.

 Rev. Albert Sheppard announced Sunday before last to a surprised and delighted congregation the gift of an Estey pipe organ, costing over five thousand dollars, by the Misses Miller of Kelvin Street, as a memorial of their father and mother.
-The official boards of the church are now planning necessary alterations in the church building which will not only make provision for the organ but also additional room. only make provision for the organ but also additional room for the rapidly growing Bible School, and two additional church rooms for the use of the minister and boards of the church.
+The official boards of the church are now planning necessary alterations in the church building which will not only make provision for the organ but also additional room for the rapidly growing Bible School, and two additional church rooms for the use of the minister and boards of the church

-The Ladies Auxiliary of the Presbyterian Church has sent invitations to a salmagundi party to be held at the Club House, Seminole Avenue, Saturday, March 24.
+The Ladies Auxiliary of the Presbyterian Church has sent invitations to a salmagundi party to be held at the Club House.
+Seminole Avenue, Saturday, March 24.
 Small booths will be erected, and thereon will be displayed fancy work articles and general utilities.
 Refreshments will be served.
 The party is under the chairmanship of Mrs. S. Canaday, of Ibis Street.

-The annual Congregational Meeting of the Presbyterian Church is called for Wednesday evening, March 28. meeting will be preceded by a supper to the members of the church and congregation.
+The annual Congregational Meeting of the Presbyterian Church is called for Wednesday evening, March 28.
+The meeting will be preceded by a supper to the members of the church and congregation.
 Reports will be read from the various organizations of the church and plans for the future extension of the work will be outlined.